SN 1054: Suggested European sightings

 The four others are relatively precisely dated, but they date from Spring and not Summer 1054, that is to say before the conjunction between the supernova and the Sun (although a Khitan document suggests this may have been possible).
 Three of the documents (the chronicle of Jacobus Malvecius, the Cronaca Rampona and the Armenian chronicle) make reference relatively explicitly to conjunctions between the Moon and stars, of which one is identified (Jupiter, in the Armenian chronicle).

-The three other documents are very unclear.
+The other three documents are very unclear.

 In 1999, George W. Collins and his colleagues defended the plausibility of European sighting of SN 1054.
 They argue that the records suggest that European sightings even predate Chinese and Japanese reports by more than two months (April 1054).
 These authors emphasize the problems associated with the Chinese reports, especially the position of the supernova relative to Zeta Tauri.
 They also adduce a Khitan document which they suggest might establish observation of the supernova at the time of the solar eclipse of 10 May 1054 (which would corrobate the "late" date of Chinese observation of the event).

 Conversely, they interpret the European documents, taken in conjunction, as plausibly establishing that an unusual astronomical phenomenon was visible in Europe in the spring of 1054, i.e. even before the Sun's conjunction with Zeta Tauri.

 They also surmise that the correct year in the report by Ibn Butlan is AH 445 (23 April 1053 - 11 April 1054) rather than AH 446 (12 April 1054 - 1 April 1055).

 The publication by Collins et al. was criticized by Stephenson and Green (2003).
 These authors insist that the problems with the Chinese and Japanese documents can easily be resolved philologically (as common copyists' mistakes) and need not indicate unreliability of the Chinese observations.
 Stephenson and Green condemn attempts at uncovering European sightings of the supernova as it were at any cost as suffering from confirmation bias, "anxious to ensure that this event was recorded by Europeans".

 They also reject the idea of the Khitan document referring to the supernova as a mistake based in a translation of the document.